Raznak/vectorviz/README.md

 # VectorViz

 This app is a Vector visualizer.
-Enable API on your Vector conf.
+You will need to enable API on your Vector conf: [docs](https://vector.dev/docs/reference/api)

 ## How To